 This policy explains how our mainstream school, St Norbert's Academy, makes provision for pupils with SEND, in line with the school ethos and with current legislative requirements (SEN Code of Practice, Equality Act; Schools SEN Information Report Regulations).
+Our policy also defines how we operate within the overarching Our Lady of Lourdes CMAT policy for children with SEND.

 Please see related school policies, including: Behaviour, Safeguarding, Diversity.

 Involvement of parents: please note that the term 'parent' is used to refer to all parents/carers.

 If you require further information about the provision for SEND in the school, please talk to your child's class teacher or contact the Special Educational Needs Co-ordinator (SENCO) Miss S Tonge.
-The Governor in charge of SEND is Mrs H Fowler.
+The Governor with oversight of SEND is Mrs T Dyson.